Consultations and appointments

 - Organised workshops and concerts for the Live Algorithms for Music Research Network and EPSRC (UK).

 Oliver Bown is a British researcher and electronic music practitioner.
-He joined the Design Lab, at the Faculty of Architecture, Design and Planning, in June 2011.
+He joined the Design Lab, at the Sydney School of Architecture, Design and Planning, in June 2011.
 His research interests include digital music, music software and performance systems, computational creativity, biologically-inspired computing, complex systems and ecosystems, multi-agent modelling, models and theories of cultural dynamics, and human evolution, particularly with respect to human artistic behaviour.

 He graduated from Trinity College, Cambridge in 1999 with a degree in Mathematics (part 1) and Social Anthropology (parts 2A and 2B) and completed an MSc in Evolutionary and Adaptive Systems from The Centre for Research in Cognitive Science at the University of Sussex in 2004.
 His PhD, completed in 2008, was in theoretical and computational models of the evolution of human musical behaviour, at the Centre for Cognition, Computing and Culture at Goldsmiths College, University of London.
 Since then he has worked as a research assistant with the Creative Research in Sound Arts Practice group at the London College of Communication, and as a post-doctoral researcher at the Centre for Electronic Media Art at Monash University, Melbourne.